maxpetts/closest-nhs/README.md

 # Usage

 After following the steps in the set-up section above, enter the following into your terminal of choice:
-`$ python3 getData.py `.
+`$ python3 getData.py`.
 You must be within the root folder of this project.

 ## Options

-Typical program call: `$ python3 getData.py -oDentist -sName,Address -bname
+Typical program call: `$ python3 getData.py -oDentist,ClinCommisGrp -sName,Address,OpenTimes -bname`

 | Short Form | Long Form        | Argument                                    |
 | ---------- | ---------------- | ------------------------------------------- |